Erics1337/social-brain-contacts/README.md

   - Sign in to expo and the project will appear in the app.
   - Or point your phone's camera at the QR code in the terminal (press "c" to view it).

-## Libraries
+## Caveots

-Need to use yarn because expo-contacts does not install with npm
+- Need to use yarn to install packages because expo-contacts does not install with npm
+- Some functionality is not available through emulators including telprompt support